mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 - [**Azure SQL Managed Instance**](https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview?view=azuresql): PaaS middle option that provides with middle option between IaaS & full PaaS
     - can create single instance or an Azure Arc managed instance
     - *Use-cases*: general cloud migration to Azure with minimal app changes
-        - if you used linked servers, service broker (message system to distr work across servers), or db mail - should use managed instance
+        - if you use linked servers, use service broker (message system to distr work across servers), or db mail - should use managed instance
         - can be deployed on-prem or in another cloud using Azure Arc
     - *Compatibility*: near 100% compatibility & most on-prem dbs can be migrated with minimal code changes using Azure DB Migration service
         - can install Data Migration Assistant to check compatibility with this
         - uses Az AD to perform logins with a user/pass and can use Az AD so your computer is trusted and you only need to login once
         - NO SQL Server Analysis Services SSAS - run complex analytic queries
         - NO SQL Server Reporting Services SSRS - generate complex reports in SQL server
-        - NO Polybase - connect to external data sources and run SQL queries (allows you to join dataq from a SQL server instance using T-SQL with external sources like other SQL servers, Oracle, Teradata, MongoDB & hadoop...)
+        - NO Polybase - connect to external data sources and run SQL queries (allows you to join data from a SQL server instance using T-SQL with external sources like other SQL servers, Oracle, Teradata, MongoDB & hadoop...)
     - *Tech Stack*: Managed Instance can support multiple dbs, can use instance pools to share resources across smaller instances
     - *Owner Responsibility*: Azure will perform auto software updates, backups, recovery, db monitoring and other general tasks.
 You control security & resource allocation for db
     - managed instances rely on Azure services for the automated tasks it performs: Azure Storage for backups, Azure Event Hubs for telemetry, Azure AD for authc, Azure Key Vault for data encryption...